LitzN/hennastyles/README.md

 ### __Profile page:__ this page can only be accessed by authenticated users, anonymous users who try to access it by typing the
     correct url are redirected to the sign in page.
+    - __Responsive Design:__ On large screens the personal data form appears on the left and the order summary and liked posts on the right.
+On screen sizes below tablet, the order history and liked posts appear above the user details form so users don't have to scroll through the whole form to find those options.
     - __User Profile Form:__
         - __Functionality__: this form is optional so the form can be submitted even if not fully filled.
          - I filled in the form with some delivery details and submitted the form.
 The page reloaded with the details in place